mwarnes/MLEAProxy/README.md

 An example configuration building on the simple LDAP proxy but securing the back-end connection to the LDAP server using LDAPS security.
 This is a useful configuration for diagnosing external security problems where the back-end LDAP server requires a TLS encrypted session.
-With the MLEAProxy in place LDAP traffic can be seen in the output display and also makes it possible to capture network traffic between the client and MLEAProxy for further diagnosis using the Wireshark LDAP dissector.
+With the MLEAProxy in place, LDAP traffic can be seen on the output display and also makes it possible to capture network traffic between the client and MLEAProxy for further diagnosis using the Wireshark LDAP dissector.

 <img src="./secureproxy1.png">